One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-In \cref{tab.masking}, we analyze the impact of using Row masking and Time stamp masking, where the first strategy is evaluated with two different selection probability values $p_r$.
+In \Cref{tab.masking}, we analyze the impact of using Row masking and Time stamp masking, where the first strategy is evaluated with two different selection probability values $p_r$.
 The best result corresponds to using both Row masking (with probability $p_r = 0.1$) and Time stamp masking.
+In \Cref{tab.L-ablation} we empirically evaluate the influence of the number of frequency function pairs $L$ (\Cref{sec.Method}) used for our frequency-based numerical feature representation.
+In the rest of this paper, we use the best value ($L = 8$) for all the other datasets and tasks.

-Finally, we postpone the ablation of the Row-type dependent embedding (\cref{sec.Method}) to \cref{sec.Main-Results}, where we introduce our RBAT Dataset composed of variable row types.
-In the same section, we sow the impact of different amount of pre-training data on the downstream tasks.
+Finally, we postpone the ablation of the Row-type dependent embedding (\Cref{sec.Method}) to \Cref{sec.Main-Results}, where we introduce our RBAT Dataset composed of variable row types.
+In the same section, we sow the impact of different amount of pre-training data on the downstream task performance.